Skip to Content

 A butternut squash cut into cubes.

-Step 2: Add the squash to a mixing bowl and coat with oil.
-Sprinkle with salt, garlic powder, and white pepper; stir to combine.
+Step 2: Transfer the squash to a mixing bowl and combine with olive oil, kosher salt, garlic powder, smoked paprika, onion powder, white pepper, and ground nutmeg.

 Butternut squash in a bowl with spices.

-Step 3: Add the squash to the air fryer basket and cook for 15-20 minutes, shaking the basket halfway through.
+Step 3: Arrange the squash in the air fryer basket in a single layer.
+Cook for 20 minutes, shaking the basket halfway through.

 Butternut squash in an air fryer basket.